Generic Name: Didanosine Oral Solution (dye DAN oh seen)

 - This medicine is not a cure for HIV.
 Stay under the care of your doctor.

 - Liver problems have happened with Videx (didanosine oral solution).
-Sometimes, this has been very bad and has led to the need for a liver transplant or death.
+Sometimes these problems have been severe, leading to liver transplant or death.
 Liver problems may happen in people with or without liver disease.
 Talk with the doctor.

 - This medicine may prevent other drugs taken by mouth from getting into the body.
 If you take other drugs by mouth, you may need to take them at some other time than Videx (didanosine oral solution).
 Talk with your doctor.